rmsalinas/picoflann/README.md

 # picoflann
-picoflann is minimal library for Exact KdTree Search.
+Picoflann is minimal library for Exact KdTree Search.
 It is an step forward [nanoflann](https://github.com/jlblancoc/nanoflann) but faster and easier to use.

 ## Computing times